clintjb/clintjb.github.v2/_pages/cv.md

 ---
 title: CV
-subtitle: 18+ years experience in operations, digitalization, cost reduction and project management.
+subtitle: For 18+ years, I have been honing my skills as a technology and business leader in the fields of operations, digitalization, cost reduction and project management.
+This experience has been developed in increasingly responsible leadership positions in various industries including automotive, aerospace and military.
 tags: [CV, clint, bird, hamburg, germany, dtc, airbus, operations, mba, cost, reduction, digital, transformation, python, digitalization, big data, algorithms]
 featured_image: /images/headers/header-cv.jpg
 ---
-For 18+ years, I have been honing my skills as a technology and business leader in the fields of operations, digitalization, cost reduction and project management.
-This experience has been developed in increasingly responsible leadership positions in various industries including automotive, aerospace and military.

 ![](/images/headers/header-cv.jpg)

 Quite often strategies aren't effectively implemented, as the disconnect between high-level vision and operational reality is never truly closed.
 I enjoy nothing more than bringing clever, pragmatic solutions to life to solve these complex problems.